How to Fix WooCommerce Products Not Showing on Shop Page: Quick Solutions

 Install SearchWP Plugin

 Install the SearchWP plugin to enhance WooCommerce search functionality.
 This plugin is compatible with WooCommerce and immediately enhances product search upon installation.
-After installation, activate the plugin with your license key to start using its features.
+After installation, activate the plugin with your license key to use its features.

-SearchWP lets you create multiple search engines tailored to your site’s specific needs.
-This flexibility can significantly improve the search experience for your customers.
+SearchWP lets you create multiple search engines tailored to your site’s needs.
+This flexibility can significantly improve your customers’ search experience.

 Customize Search Parameters

 Customizing search parameters in SearchWP can further enhance product discovery.
 By default, WooCommerce considers product title, description, slug, and excerpt in searches.
-Make additional product data searchable by using the Any Meta Key option in SearchWP.
+The Any Meta Key option in SearchWP enables additional product data to be searchable.

-Select product categories and product tags to enable searches by tags and categories in SearchWP.
+Select product categories and product tags to enable tag- and category-based searches in SearchWP.
 After changing the search engine settings, press the Save Engines button and click Rebuild Index to apply the updates.

 Maintaining a Healthy WooCommerce Store